NewComer00/octavetui.vim/README.md

 Now open the Octave CLI application (or start this plugin in Vim).
 You will get the prompt displayed in **red**.

 **NOTE:** ANSI escape sequences are supported by `windows cmd` on Windows 10 and above, but you need to manually enable it.
 Run `regedit`; go to the path `HKEY_CURRENT_USER\Console` and create a DWORD item named `VirtualTerminalLevel` with the value of `1`.
 Now your `windows cmd` should be able to display the colored text.
 [Ref.
 1](https://learn.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) [Ref.
 2](https://ss64.com/nt/syntax-ansi.html)

+## About
+The ASCII art letters are generated on the website http://patorjk.com/software/taag/ .